Jezza34000/homeassistant_weback_component/README.md

 Home Assistant component for controlling robot from brand like : Neatsvor / Tesvor / Orfeld / Abir...
 This component can control robot using WeBack app.

+> Please note that several of these robot brands also use the Tuya/Smartlife platform in parallel (depending on the model).
+If your robot works with Tuya/Smartlife this integration will not be compatible.

+> This integration is not compatible with Tesvor robot models that use the “TESVOR HOME” application

 ## Installation (with HACS)

 1. Got to HACS